oslabs-beta/next-step/README.md

 ## <a name="additional-information"></a>Additional Information
 You <b>MUST</b> install the [Next Step Metrics NPM Package](https://www.npmjs.com/package/next-step-metrics) to be able to use this extension.
 The required set up steps and troubleshooting documentation can be found in the README.
 NextStep is a tool specifically built for <b>Next.js applications</b>.
-Other frameworks are not currently supported.
+Other frameworks are not supported at the moment.

 ## <a name="resources"></a>Resources:
 - [Marketplace](https://marketplace.visualstudio.com/items?itemName=NextStep.nextstep)